Little Rock educator Keith McGee appointed to top job at state-controlled Helena-West Helena School District

 This is the third time the Helena-West Helena district has been placed under state direction.
 The district most recently operated under state authority in 2011 through 2016 because of fiscal distress.

-The state Education Board last week stopped short of dissolving the Helena-West Helena's elected School Board but did remove from the local board its authority to oversee personnel decisions for the school system.
+The state Education Board earlier this month stopped short of dissolving the Helena-West Helena's elected School Board but did remove from the local board its authority to oversee personnel decisions for the school system.

 State officials concluded that the Level 5 classification was necessary because of the lack of licensed teachers and management issues in the school system that has twice before been under state control.